Aionoso/Krakipy/README.md

 Krakipy is a easy to use Kraken API.
 It uses the [REST-API](https://www.kraken.com/features/api) of the [Kraken.com](https://www.kraken.com) cryptocurrency exchange.

+For more information please visit the [krakipy Documentation](https://krakipy.readthedocs.io/en/latest/)

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install krakipy.